r1tv1kx/r1tv1kx/README.md

 # 💫 About Me:

 💀 Hey there!
-I'm Yash, a Cyber Security Analyst.
+I'm Ritvik, a Cyber Security Analyst.

 🔎 Currently Exploring: Diving deep into cybersecurity, mastering vulnerability assessments, penetration testing, and digital forensics.